Guide to Brand Monitoring + TOOLS [2023 update]

 That’s useful if you want to compare your brand reputation to your competitors.
-Or if you have two services, products, or marketing campaigns and you want to see which one reached the desired KPIs.
+Or if you have two services, products, or marketing campaign and you want to see which one achieved the desired KPIs.

 But you can also see how social media KPIs of a specific project change over time.
 You’ll find these pieces of information in the Summary tab.